damsarasam/Text-preprocessing-and-feature-selection-for-classification/README.md

-Sure, here's a README template for the described code snippet:

----

 # Text Preprocessing and Feature Selection for Classification

 This repository contains code for preprocessing text data and selecting features based on their information gain for a classification task.